jihdeh/xobcet/readme.md

 Check the *package.json* scripts for linter and prettier commands to run.

+For the sake of this test, the contents of env.example is auto copied into an .env file on command run

 ### Database

 Database used is MongoDB, and the ODM used is mongoose.